Part 1: What is my baseline risk of dementia?

 For most of us with a family history of dementia, it is our shared habits, not genes, that are responsible.

-If you and your family don’t have the APOE4 gene but a lot of people in your family have gotten dementia later in life (meaning after the age of 65), this isn’t actually related to unchangeable genes.
+If you and your family don’t have the APOE4 gene but a lot of people in your family have gotten dementia later in life (meaning after the age of 65), this often is not actually related to unchangeable genes.

 If we continue these same habits our risk roughly doubles, to about a 20% lifetime risk.